 Anglicans worldwide have common beliefs, practices and ways of worship, which are expressed locally in many languages and customs.
 The whole Anglican family worldwide has more than 80 million members in 165 countries, and is known as the Anglican Communion.
 The parishes, dioceses and provinces of the Anglican Communion are interdependent, supporting each other by sharing financial and other resources.

 While each national or regional church within the Communion is autonomous, the Archbishop of Canterbury is its spiritual head and the chief sign of its unity.

-Do you have more questions about Anglicanism or Christianity in general?
+Have more questions about Anglicanism or Christianity?
 Your local parish priest will be happy to tell you more.
 Find a parish near you in our Find a Church/Cleric section.